How can I verify that my Exodus download is authentic?

 If Mac OS prompts you, when opening Exodus, that the application is from an 'uncertified developer', then you should not open it.
 You may have downloaded an unsigned or illegitimate copy of Exodus.

-For users who would rather verify their Exodus installation manually: You can open the Mac OS X Terminal application located here:
+For users who would rather verify their Exodus installation manually, here's how:

 codesign -dv --verbose=4

-*Remember to include the space at the end.
-Then, click and drag the downloaded .dmg installer file into the terminal window - this will automatically populate the file path of the installer into the console.
+3. Remember to include the space at the end.
+Then, drag and drop the downloaded .dmg installer file into the terminal window - this will automatically populate the file path of the installer into the terminal.

 Authority=Developer ID Application: Exodus Movement Inc (VK5Q293EVL) Authority=Developer ID Certification Authority Authority=Apple Root CA